The Basics: Overview

 Who gets back pain?

 Most people have back pain at some point in their lives.
-It’s one of the most common reasons people visit a doctor or nurse.
-You are more likely to experience back pain as you get older.
+It’s one of the most common medical problems.
+You’re more likely to experience back pain as you get older.

 Many people hurt their backs when they lift, push, or pull something that's too heavy.